Supermarket Stakeout: Format

 Chefs compete in a pop-up kitchen space in a grocery store parking lot.
 Over the course of three rounds, they must purchase ingredients from customers leaving the store, with different restrictions in each round.
 Additional staple ingredients are made available for chefs' use.

-Each round lasts 45 minutes, including ingredient purchases, then preparing and plating three servings (one for each judge and a "beauty plate).
-After each round, one chef is eliminated.
+Each round lasts 45 minutes, including ingredient purchases, then preparing and plating three servings (one for each member of a two-judge panel and a "beauty plate").
+After each round, the chef with the least satisfactory dish is eliminated and must forfeit their remaining money.

 In the first round, chefs must buy groceries sight unseen, but may purchase from as many customers as they wish.
 In the second round, chefs may only buy one customer's groceries, but may look in the bags before making an offer.
 In the final round, chefs may only buy five items, but may buy from multiple customers and inspect their bags.
 During the final minutes, they may enter the market and purchase one additional item of their choice, if they have the money and time to do so.
+The last remaining chef wins the day's grand prize – enough cash to bring their total up to $10,000 in early seasons, a year's worth of free groceries in later ones.

 Occasionally, judges instead participate in the competition, including a season 6 "Judges' Takeover" tournament.